ramiro-olea/aws-bootcamp-cruddur-2023/journal/week4.md

 ## Create an AWS Lambda function
 * Go to AWS console, to Lambda function, and create the following function:
-Also create a folder under aws called lambdas a create a new file called ```cruddur-post-confirrmation.py``` with the same code.
+Also create a folder under aws called lambdas and create a new file called ```cruddur-post-confirrmation.py``` with the same code.
 ![image](https://user-images.githubusercontent.com/62669887/227646479-d2806f3e-f021-4a03-9eec-45e6ed287703.png)
 ```json
 import json